How to Become a Physical Therapy Aide

 Is physical therapy aide a good career choice?

-Physical therapy aide offers exceptional job growth (24% - much faster than average) with 8,500 annual openings.
+Physical therapy aide offers strong job growth (much faster than average) with solid demand.
 While entry-level pay is modest, it provides an accessible entry into healthcare with clear advancement paths to PTA or PT.

 Do physical therapy aides need to be certified?